 An audit isn’t just a formality—it’s a smart business move.
 Here’s what you stand to gain:

-• Money Back: If you’ve overpaid, insurers often issue refunds or apply credits to your next policy.
+- Money Back: If you’ve overpaid, insurers may issue refunds or apply credits to your next policy.

 Quick Insurance Audit Preparation Checklist